nerves-project/nerves_system_br/README.md

 to learn how it works, then port Buildroot to that platform, and then modify a supported configuration for the new board.

-Change to the nerves-system-br directory and run following to create a build directory for your configuration:
+Change to the nerves_system_br directory and run following to create a build directory for your configuration:

     ./create-build.sh <path to defconfig> <build directory>